wawzat/pa-map/README.md

     1. -d TS obtains historical data from ThinkSpeak.
 Historical data are saved in the Data folder as csv files.
     2. -d CSV provides a list the of csv files that exist in the Data folder to choose from.
 The intent here is if you want to adjust to a shorter date range, or modify some of the plotting/video parameters you can recreate the time lapse without re-downloading the historical data.
 4. sleep() functions are used to rate limit the PurpleAir and ThingSpeak requests.
 Durations have not been rigorously tested and there is room for improvement.
+    1. If you are experiencing errors due to API rate limiting you may try increasing the sleep time in pa_get_df.py get_sensor_ids() or get_ts_data() functions for PurpleAir or ThingSpeak respectively.

 ## Required Python Libraries
 - PIL